 One of the best ways to analyze your marketing data is with visual aids.

-If you’re presenting the information in your pivot table to your sales force, marketing team, or accounting department, you can use visuals to convey your message.
+If you’re presenting the information in your pivot table to your sales force, marketing team, or accounting department, you can use visuals like these to convey your message.

 Sure, the pivot table is great.
 We’ve already established that.